Open-MSS/MSS/docs/conf_sso_test_msscolab.rst

     $ msui

 * Login with identity provider through Qt Client application.
-* To log in to the mscolab server through the identity provider, you can use the credentials specified in the ``PASSWD`` section of the ``MSS/mslib/msidp/idp.py`` file.
+* To log in to the mscolab server through the identity provider, you can use the credentials specified in the ``USERS`` and ``PASSWD`` section of the ``MSS/mslib/msidp/idp_user.py`` file.
 Look for the relevant section in the file to find the necessary login credentials.